-Anyone interested in a Strong Beginnings or GSRP slot will need to make an appointment to fill out an application.
-The program directors can help you with this.
+Anyone interested in a Strong Beginnings or GSRP slot will need to fill out an application.
+The program coordinator can help you with this.
 Items needed for your application to be completed include:

 - Child's birth certificate

 - Household Income

 - Address/Phone Numbers

 - Names and DOB of Everyone in

-the home
+- the home